ubcuas/ubcuas.com/content/english/pages/recruitment.md

 {{% markdown class="text-center pt-4 pb-3" %}}
 #### Payload Roles

 The payload sub-team creates mission-specific payload systems for competition.
-The sub-team works on projects including autonomous delivery rovers, winch mechanisms,and anything capable of interfacing with the aircraft.
+The sub-team works on projects including autonomous delivery rovers, winch mechanisms, and anything capable of interfacing with the aircraft.
 These projects involve the integration of multiple engineering disciplines.
 {{% /markdown %}}

 ##### Mechanical Designer